The Sunset of Third-Party Cookies: What’s on the Horizon for the Top Two Alternatives?

 Google Chrome Privacy Sandbox

 In March, Google announced it won’t be implementing alternative user-level identifiers to replace third-party cookies.
 Instead, they are rolling out its Privacy Sandbox, including a Federated Learning of Cohorts (FLoC), and FLEDGE, the latest update.
-Google will conclude testing for FLoC on July 13 and plans to make improvements on FLoC and share more information on future tests later this summer.
-The firm also announced that testing of FLEDGE has been delayed until later this year or early next year.
+Testing for FLoC is due to kick off this month, followed by preliminary testing of FLEDGE expected in the summer.

 FLEDGE, originating from Turtledove – is the replacement suggestion for remarketing.
 It allows buyers (or DSPs) to create their own groups and add users to these groups whenever they visit the buyer’s site.
 Publishers can then use Chrome’s FLEDGE API to perform a client-side auction between certified buyers.
 But how many buyers are in each auction, what if there are thousands of groups?
 And, how easy is it to get certified?